 "All I ever did, I did to make you proud!
 Tell me how proud you are, Shifu!
 Tell me!
 TELL MEEEE!!!"

-Picard: Is it so important that you to win one last argument?
+Is it so important that you win one last argument with him?
+Spock

-Commodus: All I've ever wanted was to live up to you, Caesar.
+All I've ever wanted was to live up to you, Caesar.
 Father.
+Marcus: [kneels]

 "Yeah," Jack said with a smile that was half-embarassed, half-reminiscent, "I bought a book about [ventriloquism] when I was only eight, and stuck with it mostly because my dad said it was like throwing money away.
 I gave up on everything. [...]
 I never got great at it but I got good enough to win the sixth grade talent competition.
 My dad hung the medal on his office wall.
 That meant a lot to me."